Things to do in Samos

 Potami Waterfalls

-Children love to visit these beautiful waterfalls on the northeast coast of Samos Island, although it is certainly not necessary to have children along to enjoy this scenic island …
+Children love to visit these beautiful waterfalls on the northeast coast of Samos Island, though it certainly isn't necessary to have children along to enjoy this scenic island att…

 Potami Waterfalls